openhab/openhab-docs/_addons_ios/mycroft-skill/readme.md

 ### Requirements

 - A running [instance of Mycroft](https://mycroft.ai/get-mycroft/) (Mark 1, picroft, ...)
-- A running instance of openHAB (version 1.x or v2.x)
+- A running instance of openHAB
 - openHAB must be reacheable from the Mycroft instance

 ### Skill Installation